marbl/MetagenomeScope/README.md

   .gv).
 * `-w` This optional argument allows the overwriting of output files (.db/.xdot/.gv).
-If this argument is not given, then an error will be raised if writing an output file would cause another file in the output directory (if it already exists) to be overwritten.
+If this argument is not given, then an error will be raised if writing a .db file would cause another .db file in the output directory (if it already exists) to be overwritten and a warning will be given if writing to a .gv or .xdot file would cause another .gv/.xdot file in the output directory to be overwritten.
-    * Note that the presence of files in the output directory that are named as folders (e.g. a directory named `foobar.db` in the output directory) will cause an error to be raised regardless of whether or not `-w` is set.
+    * Note that the presence of files in the output directory that are conflicting-named folders (e.g. a directory named `e_coli.db` in the output directory while attempting to produce a file named `e_coli.db`) will cause an error/warning to be raised regardless of whether or not `-w` is set.

 ## Running viewer.html